Zkm0/dev260_fall_2025/assignments/assignment_3_doubly_linked_lists/Study Notes.md

 DisplayCurrentSong
 Now Playing (2 of 3):
 Midnight Sun - Zara Larsson [, 0] (03:09) []
-(Minor cosmetic) The [, 0] [] bits look like leftover placeholders in Song.ToString() or in DisplayCurrentSong() formatting.
-Functionally fine, just a UI string tidy-up if desired.

 GetCurrentSong
 Current song object: Midnight Sun by Zara Larsson (03:09)